 Mistake #5: Underestimating the cost and length of retirement

 Some crucial factors to take into account:

 - Longevity: If you retire around age 65, you could spend a quarter century or more in retirement.
-Many advisors now urge clients to save enough to last 25 to 30 years.
+As a result, you may need to save enough to last 25 to 30 years.

 - Inflation and taxes: Even with relatively mild inflation over the past 25 years, the cost of living has more than doubled.
 Also consider what taxes you’ll be paying on the money you withdraw from your retirement account.